Translated by Shinji Takaramura

 6 Picturesque Cherry Blossom Viewing Spots In Northern Japan

-In this article, we will introduce 2019's six best cherry blossom viewing spots in the Tohoku Region, located in northeastern Japan.
-Here you can enjoy cherry blossoms surrounded by amazing natural landscapes, and so much more.
+In this article, we introduce 2020's six best cherry blossom viewing spots in the Tohoku Region, located in northeastern Japan.
+Here you can enjoy cherry blossoms surrounded by amazing natural landscapes in springtime.

 Written by MATCHA

 The Tohoku Region in northeastern Japan provides you with a beautiful scenery as well as many wonderful sakura viewing spots.
-In this article, we will introduce the top six places to enjoy the sight of cherry blossoms in the Tohoku Region.
+In this article, we will introduce the top six places to enjoy the sight of cherry blossoms in the Tohoku Region in 2020.

 1. Iwate: Koiwai Farm